coderkamrul0/toyland-client/README.md

 * Then there is a service area where there are details of the service followed by Newsletter New Subscriber will go with the newsletter below.

+* If you go to the All Toys round of the website, all the trucks will be displayed on the website.

+* The site has a page called Add a Toy.
+No one can enter this page without login.
+You can add to it by logging in.

+* Visiting the my toys page of the website will show the number of items that the logged in person has added to the website.
+Can't see other people's items.
+And from there he can delete and edit his items

 ### Live Website Link